-Excellent large cabinet display specimen of well defined and sharp Scalenohedral (dogtooth) high luster brown calcite
+Excellent large cabinet display specimen of well defined and sharp Scalenohedral (dogtooth) high luster light brown

 |Dogtooth Calcite is a variety of Calcite that forms as multiple scalenohedral crystals.
 Dogtooth Calcite is